pammacdotnet/TypstPaper/paper.typ

 Tensors are just as simple for abstract index notation: $tensor(h, +mu, +nu)$.
 For quantum mechanics, there is the Dirac bra-ket notation: $bra(u) "and" ket(u)$.

-Isotopes can be easily typset with the #package-link("Typsium") package.
+Isotopes can be easily typeset with the #package-link("Typsium") package.
 Example: $isotope("Bi", a: 211, z: 83) -> isotope("Tl", a: 207, z: 81) + isotope("He", a: 4, z: 2)$.
 There's even a way to visualize digital signals with convenient built-in functions (@fig:signals).

 #figure(
   caption: [Signals rendered with the #package-link("Physica") package.],